redroseworld/landing-page-project/landing-page/README.md

 ## JS property and method

-1- I listen to DOMContentLoaded event to be sure all the DOM loaded.
-2- I store important varibles inside function.
+1- I listen to DOMContentLoaded event to be sure all the DOM loaded.\n 2- I store important varibles inside function.
 3- I create document fragment to store list and decrease reflow and repain.
 4- To build navigation bar I used some property and method such as(.innerHTML,appendChild()and createElement()).